Don't Half-listen: Capturing Key-part Information in Continual Instruction Tuning: Ethics Statement

 \section{Ethics Statement}

-In this paper, we propose a novel CIT paradigm to alleviate problems such as catastrophic forgetting and half-listening, which aims to improve instruction-following ability and generalization ability of LLMs.
+In this paper, we propose a novel CIT paradigm to alleviate the half-listening problem, which aims to improve instruction-following ability and generalization ability of LLMs.
 Our experiments are conducted with the publicly available Super-NaturalInstructions dataset, our in-house dataset, and LLMs from open sources, one of whose initial intentions is to promote the development of instruction-based LLMs.
 Since LLMs trained with web data may produce toxic content, we must state that the texts generated by our method do not represent our opinions.
-To alleviate such potential negative impacts, we can adopt appropriate detoxification strategies and principle constraints as default key parts in our method, and we encourage future work to explore these issues.
+To alleviate such potential negative impacts, we can adopt appropriate detoxification strategies and principle constraints, and we encourage future work to explore these issues.